bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 pasta,3.79
 ```

-The goal is to create a bash script calculating the sum of the prices, **7.77**.
+The goal is to create a one-line bash script calculating the sum of the prices, which is **7.77**.

 1. **Display the file**